Scotch Plains-Fanwood High School: Music

 Scotch Plains-Fanwood High School is host to an extensive music department.
-The department is home to multiple choruses, including concert choir and five auditioned groups: Select Choir, Men's Choir, Women's Choir, Chamber Choir, and the Sensations a cappella group.
+The department is home to multiple choruses, including concert choir and five auditioned groups: Select Choir, Men's Choir, Women's Choir, and Chamber Choir.
 The instrumental music program includes a plethora of groups.
-Non-auditioned groups include Freshman Band, Symphonic Band, Percussion Ensemble, two jazz lab bands, as well as the SPF Raiders Marching Band.
+Non-auditioned groups include Freshman Band, Symphonic Band, as well as the SPF Raiders Marching Band.
 Auditioned groups include the Wind Ensemble, RhythmSense, SPF Jazz, and the Moonglowers.

 Scotch Plains-Fanwood is also home to the Repertory Theatre program, which in the past few years has put on such shows as Footloose, Les Misérables, West Side Story, 42nd Street, Once Upon a Mattress, Urinetown, Guys and Dolls, Curtains, Hairspray, and The Mystery of Edwin Drood garnering a number of Rising Star Award nominations from the Paper Mill Playhouse, including one win for Outstanding Student Orchestra, for 42nd Street in 2006.

 SPF Moonglowers

 SPF's top level ("A") jazz band, the Moonglowers, is the oldest continuously operated high school jazz band in the state of New Jersey.
 It was formed in 1942 to play contemporary big-band songs during lunch periods and at the high school's senior prom.
-Beginning in 1979, the Moonglowers started competing in the New Jersey International Association of Jazz Education (now the North Jersey Association for Jazz Education) jazz band circuit.
+Beginning in 1979, the Moonglowers started competing in the New Jersey International Association of Jazz Education (now the New Jersey Association for Jazz Education) jazz band circuit.
 Since then, the Moonglowers have won a McDonald's National Jazz Band title and 10 New Jersey State titles.
 Since 2007, when the NJIAJE reformed into the New Jersey Association for Jazz Education, the Moonglowers have competed in Division II.
 Notably, in 2008, both the Moonglowers and SPF Jazz, SPF's second tier ("B") jazz band, competed together at the New Jersey State Final festival, and SPF Jazz took first place.
 This is the only time in the 21-year competition history of the school that SPF Jazz scored higher than the Moonglowers in competitions.

 When not competing, the Moonglowers play old time big band swing songs for various community events and organizations.
 From community concerts to retirement homes, the Moonglowers play songs from the golden age of jazz for those who remember them.
 Since 2007, the Moonglowers have headlined the Susan G. Komen for the Cure race in New York City in early September.